pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_method_example/chapter.md

 ## Summary

 This chapter has shown how an embedded method can be used to encapsulate private or support code but still expose useful public library methods that can be invoked externally.
-Prior to the advent of embedded methods the connection and service methods would have needed to be defined in any Automate Method that used the functionality of the _ovirtsdk4_ gem.
+Prior to the advent of embedded methods the connection and service methods would have needed to be defined in any Automate method that used the functionality of the _ovirtsdk4_ gem.